 }

-After we enabled the Rule the device was discovered as
+After enabling the Rule the device was discovered as

 {